salesforce/dockerfile-image-update/README.md

                          Only update image tag store.
 Skip creating PRs -x X                   comment snippet mentioned in line just before FROM instruction for ignoring a child image.
 Defaults to 'no-dfiu'
   -r, --rate-limit-pr-creations
                          Enable rateLimiting for throttling the number of PRs DFIU will cut over a period of time.
+                         The argument value should be in format "<positive_integer>-<ISO-8601_formatted_time>".
+For example "--rate-limit-pr-creations 60-PT1H" to create 60 PRs per hour.
-                         Defaults is not set, means no ratelimiting is imposed if this is not set to true
+                         Default is not set, this means no ratelimiting is imposed.

 subcommands:
   Specify which feature to perform